cfmrp/mtool/README.md

  "edges": {"surplus": [[2, 3, "arg1"]]}}
 ```
 When interpreting this structure, there are (of course) two separate spaces of
-node identifiers; the `correspondences` vectors records the (optimal)
+node identifiers; the `correspondences` vector records the (optimal)
 node-to-node relation found by the MRP scorer, using identifiers from the
-*gold* graph as the reference: in the above, for example, gold node `#2`
+*gold* graph as the reference.
+In the above, for example, gold node `#2` (identified by its position in the
-(identified by its position in the vector) corresponds to system node `#3`.
+vector) corresponds to system node `#3`.
 In other words, the example system graph has a spurious node `#2`, which
 does not correspond to any of the gold nodes.
 Node identifiers in `"missing"` entries refer to gold nodes, whereas
-identifiers in `"surplus"` entries refer to the system graph, and may
+identifiers in `"surplus"` entries refer to the system graph, and they may
 or may not stand in a correspondence relation to a gold node.